 the name, address and the account number or other reference number (if any) of the beneficiary.

-As of the time of writing, there is no mention of unhosted wallets.
+At the time of writing, there was no mention of unhosted wallets.

 When do you need to comply?

 1 June 2021.
 However, FINTRAC will only start the compliance assessment with those regulations from 1 April 2022.

 What else do you need to know?